Tennis Racquet Weight, Balance & Swingweight Explained

-Generally speaking, tennis racquets that are head heavy will provide players with more power and stability.
-As a player swings a head heavy racquet and makes contact with a tennis ball, the extra weight helps provide greater force on contact and also helps keep the head of the racquet from moving or twisting, thus providing greater stability and more control.
+As a player swings a head heavy racquet and makes contact with a tennis ball, the extra weight helps provide a greater force on contact.
+It also helps maintain a reasonable level of stability to prevent the racquet head from moving or twisting dramatically.

 Head Light (HL)

-A balanced racquet is one where the weight of the tennis racquet is equally distributed throughout.
-Balanced racquets try to strike a happy medium with enough weight in the head to provide power and stability, while at the same time providing enough weight in the handle to help prevent excess vibration and shock.
+A balanced or equal balanced racquet is where the weight of the tennis racquet distributes equally throughout.
+Balanced racquets try to strike a happy medium with enough weight in the head to provide power and stability, while at the same time providing enough weight in the handle to help prevent excess shock and vibration.

 Strung Weight: 11.3 oz